Bridging the Visual Gap: Fine-Tuning Multimodal Models with Knowledge-Adapted Captions

 Stated explicitly, our contributions are: (I) We show that small-to-medium-scale VLMs underperform when fine-tuned directly on dense caption datasets, exhibiting increased hallucinations and reduced descriptive accuracy; (II) To address this we propose \methodname{}, a model-dependent augmentation method that fills knowledge gaps in captions, reducing hallucinations while preserving high descriptive accuracy; (III) We demonstrate the effectiveness of \methodname{} through extensive experiments, supported by both quantitative metrics and qualitative human evaluations; (IV) We introduce DNLI, a novel evaluation framework for dense captions that offers a more fine-grained analysis and shows strong correlation with human annotations.

-We start by describing our caption adaptation method for dense captioning datasets. \methodname{} is composed of three stages, as depicted in Figure \ref{fig:pipeline}.
-First, we generate visual questions from each dense caption using an LLM.
-Then, we probe the VLM's pretrained visual knowledge and capabilities by finding the parts of the image caption the model has difficulty with.
-Then, an LLM adapts the image descriptions by editing-out unknown parts.
-We next elaborate on each step of the pipeline.
+We begin by introducing our caption adaptation method for dense captioning datasets. \methodname{} comprises three stages, as shown in Figure~\ref{fig:pipeline}.
+First, we use an LLM to generate visual questions from each dense caption.
+Next, these questions are employed to probe the VLM's pretrained visual knowledge and identify parts of the image caption the model struggles with.
+Finally, an LLM adapts the image descriptions by editing out the unknown parts.
+Below, we elaborate on each step of the pipeline.